OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 through the use of the :ref:`Eve-log capability <eve-json-format>` which offers easier parsing.

-Example of the apperance of a DNS log of a query with a preceding reply:
+Example of the appearance of a DNS log of a query with a preceding reply:

 ::